Get

 Conclusion

 Though our cats tend to hide pain, jaw fractures can be difficult to disguise.
-If at anytime you suspect that your cat is unwell, whether before or after treatment, do not hesitate to consult your vet.
+If at anytime you suspect that your cat is unwell, whether before or after treatment, do not hesitate to consult a vet.
 A broken jaw is a painful and serious condition for cats, so the sooner it can be treated and healed, the better.

 Featured Image Credit: Taras Verkhovynets, Shutterstock